scheingraber/3pm/README.md

 ----------------------------------------------

 ## Introduction
 Personal Pomodoro Productivity Manager (3PM) is a task-based productivity timer.
-It furthermore allows to simulate to likely completion of a task.
+It furthermore allows to simulate the likely completion of a task using the accuracy of earlier estimates.

 ## Theoretical Background
 The idea that productivity can best be maintained maintained with highly concentrated work sessions which are interrupted by short breaks is the basis of the [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).